c6z3h/ai-career-notes/Blind50/README.md

-### This repo mostly consist of Brute Force Solutions and comments, hope it could be useful to someone's interview prep!
+### This repo mostly consist of Brute Force Solutions and comments, hope it's useful to someone's interview prep!

 Source: https://techinterviewhandbook.org/best-practice-questions/ to quickly learn up the essentials.

 Method: REACTO (Repeat, Example, Algorithm, Code, Test, Optimize):: You can search it on YouTube.

 # Week 1: Arrays and Strings